arnomoonens/yarll/README.md

 This code is part of my master thesis at the [VUB](http://www.vub.ac.be), Brussels.

 ## Status
-Different algorithms have already been implemented:
+Different algorithms have currently been implemented:
 - [Cross-Entropy Method](./agents/CEM.py)
 - [Sarsa with with function approximation and eligibility traces](./agents/SarsaFA.py)
 - [REINFORCE](./agents/REINFORCE.py) (convolutional neural network part has not been tested yet)